stevenluo23/packing-planner/README.md

+# Travel Planner

+Travel Planner is a user-friendly website that helps you sort your trip essentials and track your packing list with ease.

+---
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).